ecomfe/echarts-stat/README.md

     ];

     // This is the parameter of linear regression,
-    // for other types, it shoule be a little different myRegression.parameter = {
+    // for other types, it should be a little different myRegression.parameter = {
         gradient: 1.695,
         intercept: 3.008